Silvester83/Vector_Field-_Histogram-VFH-with-pylidar3-and-YDLIDAR-X4/README.md

 There's an issue in this program which comes from the library used, the PyLidar3 library used in this implementation averages all the reading in 1 degree angle range, and it causes missreadings at some detected object boundary.

+Special thanks github account @johnliu55tw who made the algorithm in C, who also helped me in developing this program